 What’s one word that describes the organization?
 Energized

 Did you serve or has anyone in your family served?
 I served in the Air Force and went through the medical evaluation board process for injuries to my back incurred in the line of duty.
 I have had spine surgery and have a future surgery on the horizon.
-My husband served almost 22 years in the Air Force before his retirement.

 Tell me about one of your favorite moments at Soldiers’ Angels: One of my favorite moments was running the Gladiator Mud Run with a wounded warrior and his service dog.
 Both the wounded warrior and his dog completed the obstacle course and made it to the finish line.
 That day was the beginning of a real shift for this wounded warrior who now is much healthier and thinner.
 His mental and physical state of mind are much better.